-But the rest of the bathroom needed some help…standard builder-grade cabinets, really ugly fixtures, vinyl flooring and beige paint.
+But the rest of the bathroom needed some help.
+It had standard builder-grade cabinets, really ugly fixtures, vinyl flooring and beige paint.

 Here was my wish list for the bathroom:

-- a blue and white color scheme to match the master bedroom
+- a blue and white color scheme to match the primary bedroom

 - tile floors